Graduate Program

 The CSU History Department consistently places graduates in work at consulting firms; federal, state, and local government; community and non-profit organizations; museums and heritage organizations; and in some of the nation’s most competitive PhD programs.

 “What takes the master's program to the next level is the practical experience it provides.
 Courses are built around real-world scenarios, and class projects yield tangible results that can be a perfect springboard into a work portfolio.
 Working for the on-campus Public and Environmental History Center (PEHC) also gave me an opportunity to hone my history skills as a student and an emerging professional.
 The PEHC also provided tons of opportunities to travel to amazing public lands destinations!
 I was hired right out of grad school for a cultural resource management position, and the education and experience I received at CSU has made a world of difference in setting me up for success.”
-Poppie Gullett 2018, now an Architectural Historian at Pinyon Environmental.
+Poppie Gullett graduated 2018, now at the National Parks Service.

 A FEW ALUMNI HIGHLIGHTS